MSBivens/bootcamp_flask_mysql/README.md

     Include login and registration
     Self Join relationships
     Continue to think about web security and how others could potentially hack your site

+Recipes, Objectives:
+    Practice all previously built skills in preperation for the belt exam